grpc/proposal/A107-tls-private-key-offloading.md

 ## Rationale

 Private key offloading is designed to support signing outside of the existing process, for example in a hardware module or via an RPC \- thus this API should support asynchronous operations in languages where that is possible (Golang's crypto/tls does **not** support asynchronous private key signing).

-We are largely restricted by the underlying security libraries in each language.
-In the following sections, each language's API will be discussed as they are dependent upon the SSL library interfaces.
-Further, each language has different expectations for the sign functions on whether raw bytes or a digest is expected.

 ## Implementation